IBM/cp4waiops-samples/prereq-checker/3.2/README.md

 # IBM Cloud Pak for Watson AIOps AI Manager prerequisite checker tool

-The prerequisite checker tool can be used to validate whether a Red Hat OpenShift Container Platform cluster has the required resources available to enable a successful installation of IBM Cloud Pak for Watson AIOps AI Manager or whether the IAF version is supported for upgrades.
+The prerequisite checker tool can be used to validate whether a Red Hat OpenShift Container Platform cluster has the required resources and prerequisites available to enable a successful installation or upgrade of IBM Cloud Pak for Watson AIOps AI Manager.
 This tool completes the following checks and generates an installation readiness report:

 **Pre-Install Checker::**